-Once the related party transactions have been identified, they will be assessed and a determination will be made regarding the materiality of the transaction.
+Once the related party transactions have been identified, they will be assessed and a determination will be materiality of the transaction.
 This will include assessment of ordinary citizen transactions and whether the terms and conditions differ from normal practice, which would then exclude them from being ordinary citizen transactions.

-If a Councillor believes a transaction may constitute a related party transaction, they must notify the Chief Executive Officer who will discuss the matter with the Deputy Chief Executive Officer.
-If an employee believes a transaction may constitute a related party transaction, they must notify their supervisor or manager who will discuss the matter with the Deputy Chief Executive Officer.
+If a Councillor or employee believes a transaction may not constitute a related party and armslength transaction, they must notify the Chief Executive Officer who will discuss the matter with the Manager of Finance and Corporate Services for further investigation and action.
+Deputy Chief Executive Officer.

+If an employee believes a transaction may constitute a For guidance, materiality is generally deemed to apply where the related party transaction, they must notify their supervisor or manager who will discuss the matter can be expressed in financial terms: